SolaceProducts/pubsubplus-gcp-quickstart/README.md

 ### Step 2d: Submit the create request

 Now hit the "Create" button on the bottom of this page.
 This will start the process of starting the GCE instance, installing Docker and finally download and install the message router.
 It is possible to access the VM before the entire Solace solution is up.
-You can monitor /var/lib/solace/install.log for the following entry: "'date' INFO: Install is complete" to indicate when the install has completed.
+You can monitor `/var/lib/solace/install.log` for the following entry: `'date' INFO: Install is complete` to indicate when the install has completed.

 #### For HA deployment assert the primary message broker’s configuration